 Don’t let your current situation stop you from accumulating knowledge.

-We act within the boundary of what we know.
+We act within the boundaries of what we know.

-Which is why it’s very important to keep learning and expand our knowledge.
+Which is why it’s very important to keep learning and expanding our knowledge.

-Even when you feel you don’t have enough, squeeze out $5 and start with it.
+Even if you are broke and have no money, challenge yourself to squeeze out $5 and start with it.

-When you live paycheck to paycheck, it seems impossible to find spare cash.
+When you are broke, it seems impossible to find spare cash.

-But as soon as you decide, whether you sell old stuff on eBay or cut your expenses, you’ll find a way and make it happen.
+But as soon as you decide to raise cash, you’ll find a way to make it happen.

 The best part of all?